Best 4 Days in Yellowstone Itinerary for Your First Time at the National Park

 Bubbling hot springs, gushing waterfalls, bison roaming in river valleys — it’s all in store on this Yellowstone 4 day itinerary.
 Yellowstone National Park spreads out over more than 2.2 million acres of wilderness in Wyoming, Montana and Idaho, and is known for its hydrothermal features like geysers, mud pots and boiling rivers.

-With five different park entrances hours apart and more than 900 miles of trails and boardwalks, it’s important to arrive with a plan like this 4 day Yellowstone itinerary to make sure you hit all the highlights and avoid the crowds whenever possible.
+With five different park entrances spread far apart and more than 900 miles of trails and boardwalks, it’s important to arrive with a plan like this 4 day Yellowstone itinerary to make sure you hit all the highlights and avoid the crowds whenever possible.
 As one of the top-visited parks in the nation, Yellowstone gets very busy at top spots like Old Faithful and Grand Prismatic Spring, and along roadways whenever bison are around (it’s called a “bison jam”).

 Keep reading for my favorite 4 day Yellowstone itinerary!